On this page

 - peinit installs the service-specific token on the child via

-kacs_set_psb. - The child execs the service binary.
-The kernel verifies signature, sets PIP fields.
+KACS_IOC_INSTALL. - The child execs the service binary.
+The kernel verifies the signature and sets the PIP fields.

-After all services are launched, peinit transitions to its steady-state role: the lifecycle manager.
+After the graph is started, peinit transitions to its steady-state role: the lifecycle manager.
 It watches for service crashes (a child process dies; peinit receives SIGCHLD), restarts them per policy, handles shutdown signals (an administrator calling shutdown), and otherwise runs as a long-lived daemon.

 The system is now "up" — services are running, authd is creating tokens for users who sign in, FACS and KACS are enforcing access control, audit events are flowing through KMES.